 “I have no feeling or sensation or function from here down (pointing to her upper chest, lower shoulders).” – Emma

 If there is one thing Emma is self-conscious about is her tummy.
-Because she has no control whatsoever over her abdominal muscles, it causes her stomach to stick out a little bit.
+Since she has no control whatsoever over her abdominal muscles, it causes her stomach to stick out a little bit.
 It’s called quad belly or quad tummy.
 Being quadriplegic means that her stomach will distend no matter what she does because she is not able to move or strengthen her abdominal muscles at all.
-She stresses sometimes about to what to wear and what she will feel confident in with her belly.
-I was most proud when she showed up with a bunch of two-piece bra and undie sets ready to show off her body- the parts she loves and the parts she needs to send more love to.
+She stresses sometimes about what to wear and what she will feel confident in with her belly.
+I was most proud when she showed up with a bunch of two-piece bras and undie sets ready to show off her body- the parts she loves and the parts she needs to send more love to.
 She remembers back when she was about to get married and trying on lingerie that would fit and work and what she would feel comfortable and beautiful in.

 “I can’t buy cute lingerie and then just slap this big bag of pee around it, that’s not cute!” -Emma